jaysoffian/eap_proxy/README.md

 set system offload ipv6 forwarding enable
 ```

 The `6rd-prefix` and `6rd-default-gw` should be the same for all AT&T customers that are using 6rd.
 I've heard some areas may be on native dual-stack, but my area is not.
 The `local-ip` is your DHCP-issued WAN IP.
-The `tun0 address 2602:30x:xxxx:xxxx` is your 6rd delegated prefix.
+The `tun0 address` is your 6rd delegated prefix.
 It is based on your WAN IP and can be computed with this bit of python:

 ```
 python -c 'import sys;a,b,c,d=map(int,sys.argv[1].split("."));a1=(a&0xf0)>>4;a2=a&0x0f;c1=(c&0xf0)>>4;c2=c&0x0f;print "2602:30%x:%x%02x%x:%x%02x0::1/60" % (a1,a2,b,c1,c2,d)' 1.2.3.4